sankeer28/glo-bus-max-eps/README.md

 2. **Start Optimization**: Clicking **Start** begins the input testing process, which continues until **Stop** is clicked.
 3. **EPS Display**: The **Best EPS** score and associated configuration are shown in real-time.
 4. **Resetting and Reapplying Values**: Users can reset the EPS and reapply the best values with the **Reset** and **Apply Best Values** options, respectively.
-5. **Viewing History**: Track and compare past EPS scores with metrics details through the history log.

-## Key Code Components

-### Main JavaScript Functions

-#### `optimizeInput` and `optimizeSelect`

-These functions iteratively test different values for numeric input fields (`optimizeInput`) and dropdown selections (`optimizeSelect`).

-- **Input Optimization**: The `optimizeInput` function tests multiple values for each input, adjusting by a `stepSize` that gradually narrows to fine-tune EPS.
-  - The function first sets a range (`min`, `max`) and attempts an initial `currentValue`.
-It then makes incremental changes, calling the `clickCalculate` function to trigger recalculations.
-  - Each value change is followed by a delay, allowing EPS scores to update, and results are stored if a new best score is detected.

-- **Select Optimization**: The `optimizeSelect` function iterates through all options within a select element.
-  - It assigns each option’s value to the select field, calls `clickCalculate`, and compares the result against the current best score.
-  - The function saves the highest EPS configuration by storing the score and associated metrics in Chrome's `local storage`.

-#### `calculateCompositeScore`

-This function assigns a weighted score based on financial metrics, with EPS contributing the highest weight.
-This approach ensures that EPS remains the primary optimization target but allows other metrics to influence the overall score, thereby producing a balanced and optimized financial configuration.

-- **Metrics Weighting**: Each metric (e.g., net revenue, profit) is assigned a weight that contributes to the composite score, making it responsive to changes across all financial areas.
-- **Best Metrics Update**: When new configurations improve upon any existing metric, they are saved as `bestMetrics`, updating both the current and historical best scores.

-#### `verifyComboScore`

-Before recording a new score, `verifyComboScore` recalculates EPS by applying the tested values and re-checking the result to avoid inaccuracies caused by floating-point discrepancies or delayed page updates.
-This function uses Chrome’s `executeScript` to interact with the page directly and confirms that the new EPS score is correct before updating the best score.

-#### `updateBestScoreDisplay` and `updateHistoryUI`

-These functions update the user interface:
-- **`updateBestScoreDisplay`**: Displays the best EPS score along with buttons to apply or reset values.
-- **`updateHistoryUI`**: Dynamically updates the history log, showing each EPS score along with relevant metrics and configuration details.

-### Chrome Storage

-The extension uses Chrome’s `chrome.storage.local` API to persist data, enabling it to save and retrieve:
-- **isRunning**: Tracks the extension’s running state.
-- **bestScore** and **bestCombo**: Stores the highest EPS score and the associated input configuration.
-- **globalHistory**: Maintains a log of past scores and configurations for reference and comparison.

-### UI Elements and Interactions

-The UI, defined in `popup.html`, includes buttons for controlling the extension and a history log for tracking scores:
-- **Start/Stop Buttons**: Initiates or halts the optimization.
-- **Delay Setting**: Customizes the delay between optimization iterations.
-- **Best Score Display**: Shows the highest EPS score achieved and allows reapplying it.
-- **History Log**: Provides a historical view of scores, including the EPS and associated metrics, in a collapsible format.